crandylb/stage2-1/README.txt

 Contents of this directory:
 README.txt --	 this file
-makefile --	 used to build files with GNU make flb2yasm.scm --	 marcos for simcmp to translate flb to yasm stage2.flb --	 source code for stage2 in flb (empty file, see below) stage2.scm --	 flb2yasm.scm concatenated to stage2.flb for simcmp (empty) stage2.asm --	 stage2 translated to x86 assembly language by simcmp stage2.o --	 assembled object code for stage2 from yasm assembler
+makefile --	 used to build files with GNU make debug -- 	 version of makefile to build debug version for gdb flb2yasm.scm --	 marcos for simcmp to translate flb to yasm stage2.flb --	 source code for stage2 in flb (empty file, see below) getstg2.s2m --	 a set of stage2 macros to extract stage2 source from stage2.asm stage2.scm --	 flb2yasm.scm concatenated to stage2.flb for simcmp (empty) stage2.asm --	 stage2 translated to x86 assembly language by simcmp stage2.o --	 assembled object code for stage2 from yasm assembler